golemfactory/golem-docs/src/markdoc/partials/quickstarts/retrievable-task-quickstart.md

 # Introduction

-In the previous QuickStart, we showed you how to run a simple task on the Golem Network.
+In the previous Quickstart, we showed you how to run a simple task on the Golem Network.
 In real applications, you will often want to run tasks that take a significant amount of time to complete.
 For such cases, it is useful to be able to check the status of the task and retrieve the results or errors after the task has completed.
-In this QuickStart, we will show you how to do just that.
+In this Quickstart, we will show you how to do just that.

 We will run a simple task (just running a basic shell command on a rented provider) and then check the status of the task and retrieve the results at the end